 Beginners Magazine

-Join us for our next Beginners Meeting, starting, as always, with the ever popular What’s Up, your friendly guide to the fascinating treasures appearing in the winter skies.
-Next, we’ll dive into the mystery of the Dark Side of the Moon - and no, we’re not talking about the Pink Floyd album, but our very own natural satellite.
-After a short break with our usual doughnuts with coffee and tea, with the festive season approaching, we’re also excited to feature a special talk on the Star of Bethlehem.
+Don’t miss our next Beginners Meeting, starting as always, with our lively What’s Up, your cheerful guide to the magical treasures of the night sky.
+Have you ever gazed at the night sky and wondered what’s out there?
+Join us for an exciting talk on Observing Planets, Moons and discover how to spot the bright planets, follow the dance of moons.
+After a short break with our usual doughnuts with coffee and tea.
+With the second half of the evening, we’ll will be kicking off with more entries for the 5-in-5 short presentation competition, if there are enough entries.
+Followed by a talk on Asteroids, Comets, and Meteors, Interesting highlights on asteroids and how to catch the fleeting streaks of meteors.
+Whether you’re an aspiring astronomer or just love stargazing, this session will open your eyes to the cosmic wonders above us.
+Don’t miss your chance to explore our cosmic neighbourhood up close!
 If time allows, we’ll wrap up with a brief Q&A, giving you the chance to explore any astronomy questions on your mind.
 If conditions allow, we’ll try some practical astronomy outdoors, so don’t forget to bring something warm.
 Come for the stars, stay for the conversation, we’d love to see you there!

 Beginners meetings start at 7.00pm and are held at Sutton Hall, Stockcross, Newbury: RG20 8LN. (click here for a map and further details of the session's meetings).

-Speaker meetings start at 7.30pm and are held at The Fair Close Centre, Newtown Road, Newbury: RG14 7BH. (click here for a map and further details of the session's meetings).
+If you're suitably intrigued, as with our monthly Speaker meetings, the meeting will start at 7.30pm and will be held at The Fair Close Centre, Newtown Road, Newbury: RG14 7BH. (click here for a map and further details of the session's meetings).

 We also offer an IC Calendar file of all the meetings (main & beginners) of the session to add to your phone or email client.
 The new one for 2025-2026 can be downloaded here.